zetavg/chromium-website/site/chromium-os/index.md

 title: Developer Library
 ---

-The ChromiumOSis the authoritative collection of resources and materials that enable engineers to efficiently develop the platform.
+The ChromiumOS Developer Library is the authoritative collection of resources and materials that enable engineers to efficiently develop the platform.

 <div class="two-column-container">